American flag rugby

 American flag rugby (AFR) is a mixed-gender, non-contact version of rugby union played in the United States, and is a variant of the sport Tag Rugby.
 American flag rugby is designed for American children entering grades K–9.
 The organization itself exists to provide free start up kits and support to any community looking to add a youth rugby program to their community.
 The program has received great praise in the USA including an article in Rugby magazine and a spot on Fox Sports Net.
-The initial program from Morris County has helped create various other programs start up and now encompasses thousands of kids and adults across America participating in the youth sport and starting up programs.
+The initial program from Morris County has helped create various other programs start up which now encompasses thousands of kids and adults across America participating in the youth sport and starting up programs.

 Overview

 American flag rugby is divided up among four different levels based upon the grade level a child is entering.
 The four levels are: